Sienci-Labs/Resources/superlongboard/slb-welcome.md

 Some of its **<u>notable attributes</u>** included:

-- Standard Arduino Uno as the ‘brains’ of the board
+- Standard Arduino Uno as the 'brains' of the board
   - Powers all board IO via 5V 0.5A supplied over USB from the tethered computer
   - [Grbl](https://github.com/gnea/grbl/wiki)-based: a well performing and efficient CNC firmware built by Simen, Sonny and many other open source community contributors, setting the stage for the existence of nearly all hobby CNCs to-date
 - Accepts 12-48V for all non-IO but shipped to use a 24V 10A power brick